theory/justatheory/content/post/postgres/mini-summit-two.md

     *   *David Wheeler (he/him)* in chat: SAME

-*   Yurri: Did you say output plugins are handled with Tembo:
+*   Yurii: Did you say output plugins are handled with Tembo:

 *   Steven Miller: YOu can install them with trunk, yes.

-*   Yurri: And you have the build pipeline that will work without plugins too, yeah, cool.
+*   Yurii: And you have the build pipeline that will work without plugins too, yeah, cool.

 *   David Wheeler (he/him): Tobias, did you want to say more about the path